 send() function.
 Although the button we used is actually a momentary button, we are using it more as a switch and just changing the state for each subsequent press.

 Lines 81-87 create an endless loop that polls the state of the red LED and physically turns it on or off based on the value received.
 The

-sleep() function waits for half second before our next poll operation.
+sleep() function waits for half a second before our next polling operation.
 We want turning on and off the LED to feel responsive, but we don’t want to flood the Adafruit IO service with requests.
 This is why 0.5 seconds was chosen.